ACA 101: Selling Under-65 Health Insurance

 May Only Require One Certification (at No Cost!)

 If you sell Medicare Advantage and Part D prescription drug plans, you’ll be familiar with AHIP (a federal requirement) and carrier certifications.
-In order to sell under-65 health plans, insurance agents must also complete a federal certification — the Federally Facilitated Marketplace (FFM) certification.
+In order to sell under-65 health plans, insurance agents must also complete a federal certification — the Federally Facilitated Marketplace (FFM) certification or a state-based certification in states that have their own exchange.
 Carrier certifications aren’t required.
 FFM certification is also completely free, unlike AHIP!

 Agents and brokers new to the ACA marketplace must complete the full individual marketplace training.
 Those who are returning to the marketplace are eligible to take a shorter training with optional review modules.
 Anyone wishing to proceed with FFM training requirements can find and complete them on the Centers for Medicare & Medicaid Services’ Marketplace Learning Management System (MLMS).